Bigger, better (buttered!) brioche buns

-It’s important to note that questioning the how this outcome will be achieved, adds resistant energy as you your narrow your focus creating a feeling of control.
+It’s important to note that questioning the how this outcome will be achieved, adds resistant energy as you narrow your focus, thus, creating a feeling of control.

-It’s not easy, and it does take practise.
+It’s not easy and it does take practice.

-A good way to start practising positive expectation, is not to wait until you are faced with a challenge, and instead repeating daily positive affirmations like:
+A good way to start practicing positive expectation, is not to wait until you are faced with a challenge, and instead repeating daily positive affirmations like:

 - Something amazing is going to happen to me today.